Explaining income inequality trends

 An integrated approach

 In large parts of the world, income inequality has been rising in recent decades.
 Other regions have experienced declining trends in income inequality.
 This raises the question of which mechanisms underlie contrasting observed trends in income inequality around the globe.

-Most importantly, we do not find systematic evidence of education’s equalizing effect across high- and low-income countries.
+Our study reveals the region-specific impacts of technological change, financial globalisation, domestic financial deepening and public social spending.
+Most importantly, we do not find systematic evidence of education’s equalising effect across high- and low-income countries.
 Our results are largely robust to changing the underlying sources of income Ginis, but looking at different segments of income distribution reveals heterogeneous effects.